-First to file vs First to use
+First to File vs First to Use

 The question of when to file a trade mark application is an important one.
 Some countries have a “first to file” rule and others have a “first to use” rule.
 What qualifies as “use” of a trade mark varies in different jurisdictions.
 The “first to file” system grants rights to the person who first filed a trade mark application, even if another party can show prior use of the trade mark.
-The “first to use” system recognizes an unregistered brand being used as a trade mark and confers some rights on the owner.
+The “first to use” system recognises an unregistered brand being used as a trade mark and confers some rights on the owner.

 Different jurisdictions have different provisions for unregistered trade marks.
 First-to-file countries outnumber the first to use jurisdictions.
 However, this list is also subject to change depending on legislation changes in the countries.
 When considering a global trade mark filing strategy, it is important to consider whether the country is a ‘first to file’ or a ‘first to use’ jurisdiction.
 It is advisable to contact one of our trade mark attorneys who will help you make the right decisions.
-The table below shows some examples of countries which have a ‘first to file’ or ‘first to use’ system.
+The map and table below show some examples of countries which have a ‘first to file’ or ‘first to use’ system.

 Aruba | Australia | Brunei Darussalam | Canada | Costa Rica | Cyprus | Denmark | Fiji | Hong Kong | Iceland | India | Ireland | Israel | Jersey | Kenya | Lebanon | Malawi | Malaysia | Malta | New Zealand | Papua New Guinea | Puerto Rico | Samoa | Singapore | South Africa | Swaziland | Trinidad & Tobago | United States | Uruguay | Zimbabwe